 One of the factors that may come into play with your decision is the ease of travel.
 If you have older guests, less mobile guests, lots of kids or guests that aren’t travellers, picking a destination that is easy to get to may be important.

-Hawaii – If you are a US citizen then no passports are required.
+Hawaii – No passports are required if you are a US citizen.
 There are many direct flights from the major US cities and Asian countries.

 Caribbean – Passports will be necessary for most places for most couples.
 If you happen to be going to an island that carries the same passport as your country (like the US Virgin Islands or Puerto Rico for US citizens), then you won’t need one.
 There are some direct flights from the east coast, but many require a stop or two depending on the island.